springtime-cn/Pillow-resize-in-cpp/README.md

 Now only mode "L" and "RGB" were same with Python-Pillow.
 Result of "RGBA" mode is a little different now.

-Other modes will find there ways.
+Other modes will find there ways soon.

 ## Version